zemelkajakub/zonda-wallet-monitor/README.md

 - `ZONDA_API_SECRET`: Secret for you personal Zonda API key.
 - `SENDER_EMAIL_ADDRESS`: The email address from which email will be sent.
 - `RECEIVER_EMAIL_ADDRESS`: The email address to which email will be sent.
 If not set, then SENDER_EMAIL_ADDRESS will be used.
+- `MARKET_CURRENCY`: Currency of the market you want to raport.
+E.g. PLN

 Make sure to set these variables according to your environment before running the application.